-Greg Bennett, 50, who was originally elected to the Company's Board on June 9, 2016 and most recently re-elected to the Board by the Company's stockholders at the 2022 Annual Meeting on December 15, 2022, is the founder of Azimuth Governance Limited ("Azimuth").
+Greg Bennett, 51, who was originally elected to the Company's Board on June 9, 2016 and most recently re-elected to the Board by the Company's stockholders at the 2023 Annual Meeting on December 14, 2023, is the founder of Azimuth Governance Limited ("Azimuth").
 Mr. Bennett has more than twenty five years of experience in financial services having started his professional career with Coopers & Lybrand in Canada in 1996.
 From 2011 through 2014, prior to founding Azimuth, Mr. Bennett was a Director of The Harbour Trust Co.
 Ltd., where he provided fiduciary services to their clients, including serving as an independent hedge fund director.
 In 2004 Mr. Bennett joined Butterfield Fund Services (Cayman) Limited as head of client relationship management and he became a Director of that firm in 2005.
 In 2008 he was promoted to Managing Director where he had responsibility for all aspects of the business, including managing over 75 staff responsible for providing full fund administration services to a wide range of hedge fund clients with in excess of \$30 billion in assets under management.
 In 2010 Mr. Bennett established the Cayman office of HedgeServ and held the position of Managing Director.
 Mr. Bennett graduated with a Bachelor of Commerce from the University of Alberta in Canada in 1995.
 He is a Chartered Accountant (Canada), a Certified Public Accountant (US), and a CFA Charterholder.
-Mr. Bennett is also a past Director of Hedge Funds Care Cayman, past Deputy Chairman of the Cayman Islands Fund Administrators Association, past Treasurer of AlMA Cayman and a past President of the CFA Society of the Cayman Islands.
+Mr. Bennett is also a past Director of the CFA Society of the Cayman Islands.
 Mr. Bennett's considerable experience in the financial services industry and as a director of various hedge funds and his accounting background make him well qualified to serve on our Board.
 Mr. Bennett serves as chairman of the Company's Valuation Committee and he is a member of the Company's Nominating and Corporate Governance Committee and the Company's Audit Committee.

-Gregory J. Cannella, 48, has served as our Chief Financial Officer, Treasurer and Secretary since March 13, 2015.
+Gregory J. Cannella, 49, has served as our Chief Financial Officer, Treasurer and Secretary since March 13, 2015.
 Mr. Cannella is responsible for financial reporting, investor communications, financial modeling and due diligence and analysis of acquisitions and dispositions.
 Prior to this, Mr. Cannella was the Chief Financial Officer of Capital Point Partners, a private equity group that focused on mezzanine lending to small and middle market private companies, where he was responsible for financial reporting, investor communications, financial modeling and due diligence and analysis of acquisitions and dispositions.
 Prior to working at Capital Point Partners, Mr. Cannella was an Asset Manager at First Commonwealth Holdings Corp., a wealth management firm in Houston, Texas where he was responsible for managing various commercial and multi-family residential real estate investment funds as well as oversight of accounting functions and reporting for the funds.
 Mr. Cannella received a B.B.A. in Management from Stephen F. Austin State University and an M.B.A. with honors in Accounting and Finance from the University of Houston.
 He is a Certified Public Accountant in the State of Texas.